maphaiyarath/employee-tracker/README.md

 ## Description
 This is a command-line application for managing a company's employees using Node, Inquirer.js, and MySQL.
 This app allows you to:
-- add departments (employees and roles SOON!)
+- add departments / employees / roles
 - view departments / employees / roles
-- (update employee roles SOON!)
+- update employee roles

 Future features could include the ability to:
 - delete departments / employees / roles